CrowdHailer/eyg/README.md

 Need a Javascript example with email sending, random numbers and a global uniqueness request.

 Need consistency between startup as a script, as a new node as a process.

+# Patterns as Types.

+This could be a thing

 ## Nirvana
 1. Immutability, domain understanding of facts and actors.